ibm-apiconnect/lifecycle/api-products.md

     type: authenticated
 ```

-The view permission defines who can view the API product in the
+The *view* permission defines who can view the API product in the
-developer portal and the subscribe permission describes who can
+developer portal and the *subscribe* permission describes who can
 subscribe to the API product.
 The default permissions enable all
 unauthenticated application developers to see the product but require
 developers to be authenticated to create a subscription.

-In addition to the public and authenticated values the visibility
+In addition to the *public* and *authenticated* values the visibility
 settings can be more fine grained.
 Each permission can be customized
-for specific developer organizations or communities of developer
+for specific consumer organizations or groups of consumer
 organizations.
-The developer organization and community names
+The consumer organization and group names required to
-required to support finer grained permissions can be found in the
+support finer grained permissions are configured in the API Manager's
-catalog's developer page using the API Manager application.
+catalog settings.

 Below is an example of a product with restricted visibility.
 Only
-four developer communities can view the product (listed in the tags
+four consumer grouops can view the product (listed in the tags section
-section), and only the gold-partners community of developer
+- although the full URL of the resource is required), and only the
-organizations and the developer1 organization are allowed to subscribe
+gold-partners group of consumer organizations and the three additionl
-to the product.
+consumer organizations are allowed to subscribe to the product.

 ```
 visibility:
   view:
     type: custom
-    tags:
+    group_urls:
-      - gold-partners
+      - gold-partners-url-goes-here
-      - silver-partners
+      - silver-partners-url-goes-here
-      - bronze-partners
+      - bronze-partners-url-goes-here
-      - non-partners
+      - non-partners-url-goes-here
   subscribe:
     type: custom
-    tags:
+    group_urls:
+      - gold-partners-url-goes-here
+    org_urls:
+      - consumer-org1--url-goes-here
-      - gold-partners
+      - consumer-org2--url-goes-here
-    orgs:
-      - developer1
+      - consumer-org3--url-goes-here
 ```